ALiangLiang/qnap-ap/README.md

-# Docker container stack: hostap + dhcp server
+# Docker Container for Setting Wi-Fi Access Point on QNAP NAS

 This container starts wireless access point (hostap) and dhcp server in docker container.
 It supports both host networking and network interface reattaching